Speedway Motorsports: Recent developments and partnerships

 In December 2018, Nashville Fairgrounds Speedway operator Tony Formosa Jr. reached an agreement with Speedway Motorsports and its main Tennessee track Bristol Motor Speedway to co-operate the facility and make the necessary upgrades for the track to host NASCAR Xfinity Series and NASCAR Camping World Truck Series races again and continue to host weekly racing events.
 Efforts were renewed in late 2020 as SMI and Bristol launched negotiations with the City of Nashville with the goal of hosting NASCAR races as early as 2022.
 The track ultimately did not hold races in 2022, although talks between both parties continued.

 When NASCAR announced that Circuit of the Americas in Austin, Texas, would host the national series beginning in 2021, SMI assumed management responsibilities for the NASCAR at COTA race weekend.

-In addition to speedway properties, SMI also owns the Performance Racing Network, a radio network that broadcasts all NASCAR races at SMI owned tracks.
+In addition to speedway properties, SMI also owns the Performance Racing Network, a radio network that broadcasts all NASCAR Cup and O'Reilly series races at SMI owned tracks.
 SMI also equally owns Motorsports Authentics, a joint venture formed with International Speedway Corporation, to produce, market and sell licensed motorsports merchandise.

+In 2026, Speedway Motorsports (SMI) bought into the ownership group of the CARS Tour.